tedtoal/XPT2046_Touchscreen_TT/README.md

 // TOUCH_MOSI_PIN=11, TOUCH_MISO_PIN=12, TOUCH_SCK_PIN=13
 ```

-For the TFT display, define the pins used by the display controller CS and DC signals and the digital output used to control the LCD backlight LED.
+For the display, define the pins used by the display controller CS and DC signals and the digital output used to control the backlight LED which is typically present on most displays.
 For example:

 ```
-#define TFT_CS_PIN    10
+#define LCD_CS_PIN    10
-#define TFT_DC_PIN    2
+#define LCD_DC_PIN    2
-#define TFT_LED_PIN   A2
+#define LCD_LED_PIN   A2
 ```

 ### Create file-level variables for the touchscreen, display, and touchscreen/display objects

-Before the start of function definitions in your project .ino file, define three pointer variables that point to XPT2046_Touchscreen, Adafruit_ILI9341, and TS_ILI9341 objects.
+Before the start of function definitions in your project .ino file, define three pointer variables that point to XPT2046_Touchscreen, TS_Display, and  display controller (typically an Adafruit_ILI9341 instance) objects.
 The objects will be created in setup() and assigned to these pointer variables.
 For example:

 ```
+// Pointer to display object.
+Adafruit_ILI9341* lcd;
 // Pointer to touchscreen object.
 XPT2046_Touchscreen* ts;
-// Pointer to TFT LCD display object.
-Adafruit_ILI9341* tft;
-// Pointer to touchscreen-TFT object.
+// Pointer to touchscreen-display object.
-TS_ILI9341* ts_display;
+TS_Display* ts_display;
 ```

 ### Initialization in setup()